NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>What package provides you functions to interact with operation system, make syscalls, access enviroment variables and etc.?</summary>
+<summary>2.
+What package provides you functions to interact with operation system, make syscalls, access enviroment variables and etc.?</summary>

 > **Answer:**
 > os - miscellaneous operating system interfaces.
 This module provides a portable way of using operating system dependent functionality.
 If you just want to read or write a file see open(), if you want to manipulate paths, see the os.path module, and if you want to read all the lines in all the files on the command line see the fileinput module.
 For creating temporary files and directories see the tempfile module, and for high-level file and directory handling see the shutil module.